-The information provided on this page assumes you are eligible to receive Supplemental Trust assistance.
+The information provided on this page assumes you are eligible to receive Supplemental Trust assistance and are not eligible for Medicare or not enrolled in Medicare.
 If you are unsure if that is true for you, please refer to your Plan Booklet.
-If you are looking for information regarding coverage for 2018, please visit the 2018 Enrollment Materials Page until October 31, 2018.
-Beginning November 1, 2018, you will not be able to make changes to your 2018 Marketplace enrollment.
+If you are looking for information regarding coverage for 2019, please visit the 2019 Enrollment Materials Page until October 31, 2019.
+Beginning November 16, 2019, you will not be able to make changes to your 2019 Marketplace enrollment.

 If you have experienced life changes, such as loss of previous job based-coverage or experienced a change in income that makes you no longer eligible for Medicaid, you may qualify for a Special Enrollment Period.
 To see if you qualify for a Special Enrollment Period, visit the screener at Healthcare.gov.